Orlando Itinerary – two weeks in Orlando

 Disney’s Hollywood Studios

 This used to be called MGM Studios and has always been one of my favourite Orlando theme parks.
 Like at Magic Kingdom, I just love the entrance to this park with the Hollywood-style roadways and props.
 Being thrill-seekers, we headed straight to the high-energy rides, Rock n Rolla Coaster with Aerosmith and the Hollywood Tower of Terror which are adjacent to one another.
 Both also have a single rider line which is perfect if you want to run on again and don’t mind sitting with a stranger – although, despite skipping a 35-min line, by fluke I was sat in the same car as my dad anyway!
-There are also some smaller attractions at this park, such as the 100 Years of Disney Magic gallery (which I LOVED) and of course – Toy Story Land will be opening here in Summer 2018, follow us on Twitter for all the updates and news.
+Toy Story Land also opened here in Summer 2018 and has been ridiculously popular!
+There are also some smaller attractions at this park, such as the 100 Years of Disney Magic gallery (which I LOVED).

 If you are heading to Disney’s Hollywood Studios this year you will notice that a huge chunk of this park has been closed off.
 (The former Backlot Tour and the Great Movie Ride have been permanently closed, which I am sad about!)
-This is all to make way for the epic 14 acre Star Wars: Galaxy’s Edge land which is scheduled to open in Florida in spring 2019.
+This is all to make way for the epic 14 acre Star Wars: Galaxy’s Edge land.
+Follow us on Twitter for all the updates and news of Star Wars: Galaxy’d Edge, which is opening in Autumn 2019.

 Don’t miss: The surprisingly brilliant Indiana Jones stunt show and Frozen’s sing-along celebration ‘For the first time in Forever’.